Pearl-image-comparer/Pearl/README.md

 ## Usage

-Search locations on the map
+1. Search for locations on the map.
-Open the satellite view by choosing a date of imagery Add another date to start the comparison
+2. View satellite imagery by selecting a specific date.
+3. Compare images by adding a second date to display images side-by-side.
-Toggle additional layers on and off for additional information on the area.
+4. Toggle layers on and off to view additional information about the area.

-## Enviromental Variables
+## Environmental Variables

 The `.env` file should include all of the below variables so make sure to add them before running the code